mbaltrusitis/.dotfiles/README.md

 # .dotfiles

+These are my dotfiles.
+There are many like them, but these are mine.

 ## installation.

-The `.dotfiles` repo assumes that it is in a user's `$HOME`.
-Two approaches are can be used for installation:
+The `.dotfiles` project assumes it is:

+* in a user's `$HOME` (e.g., `/home/jcleese/.dotfiles`)
+* on an Ubuntu 24.04 system

+There are two approaches to installation:

 1. **git-based installation** // the most typical installation to be used on a a system that is frequently used and will want to submit and fetch updates to